-Growth is the ultimate test of business vitality, yet questions about it haunt business leaders.
-How much will we grow this year?
+Growth is the ultimate test of business vitality.
+Yet, questions about growth haunt business leaders.
+What percentage will we grow this year?
 How much growth do we need?
-How should we balance revenue growth against margin improvement?
+Can we balance revenue growth against margin improvement?
 Do we want to increase our ability to cross-sell?
-Do we want to expand into new markets?
+Can we expand into new markets?
 Once we know where we want to be, how do we get there?

-The best recipe for sustained, profitable growth is simple in its basic concept.
-It requires you to grow from a position of strength.
+The best recipe for sustained, profitable growth is simple.
+Grow from a position of strength.
 What does that mean?
-It means you want to drive growth by making the most of what you can quantify you do well.
+Drive growth by quantitatively verifying

 Why is it important to quantify?

-Pull out a recent proposal you’ve submitted to any client and read it.
-Put aside for a moment your intent and look at the words through your clients’ eyes.
+Pull out a recent proposal you submitted and read it.
+Put aside your intent and look at the words through your clients’ eyes.
 Are you really differentiating your firm?
-Or, are you saying what every other firm with similar expertise is saying.
-Before you dismiss that idea, consider this example from a proposal by Acme Engineering.
+Or, are you saying what every other firm with similar expertise says?
+Before you dismiss this, consider this example from a proposal by Acme Engineering.

-Acme Engineering has developed a project approach for stormwater projects that continues to yield successful outcomes on projects throughout North Carolina, and even more important, here in Raleigh.
+Acme Engineering has developed a project approach for stormwater projects that yields successful outcomes on projects throughout North Carolina, and even more important, here in Raleigh.
 This project approach, which includes a strong collaboration and listening component, has resulted in numerous project awards on behalf of our clients.

 I’m sure everything they say is true.
 Let me ask you though, how many of their competitors’ proposals look the same?
 Can you imagine Acme Engineering or any of their competitors writing this?

-Acme Engineering has developed a project approach for stormwater projects that continues to create challenging outcomes for our clients throughout North Carolina, and even more important, here in Raleigh.
-This project approach, which is mostly siloed with occasional team meetings and a ‘we know best, so we don’t need to listen to our clients, attitude, has resulted in very few project awards on behalf of our clients.
+Acme Engineering has developed a project approach for stormwater projects that creates challenging outcomes for our clients throughout North Carolina, and even more important, here in Raleigh.
+This project approach, which is mostly siloed with occasional team meetings and a “we know best, so we don’t need to listen to our clients,” attitude, has resulted in very few project awards on behalf of our clients.

 But what is the real value in the first statement?
-Although designed to demonstrate expertise, its generic verbiage does nothing to differentiate Acme from its competitors.
-Instead, all it demonstrates is an awareness of what Acme ‘thinks’ clients want to hear.
-What they fail to recognize is that if everyone is saying the same thing, then everyone looks the same to the prospective client.
+Although designed to demonstrate expertise, the generic verbiage does not differentiate Acme from its competitors.
+Instead, it demonstrates what Acme “thinks” clients want to hear.
+What they fail to recognize is if everyone is saying the same thing, then everyone looks the same to the prospective client.
 When trying to leverage your strengths to capture new opportunities and grow your firm, differentiation is critical!

 How do you quantify?

 The example above comes across as boilerplate marketing.
-To your prospective client, it says, ‘we’re terrific and look what we’ve done.’ it doesn’t say “here are the specific ways we have created value for our clients.”
-If you have a voice of the customer program, your submittal can include actual metrics and comments reported by your existing clients that speak to your firm’s ability to execute.
-You can quantify the ways your firm is different and the specific ways you delight your clients.
+To your prospective client, it says, “we’re terrific, look what we’ve done.”
+It doesn’t say, “here are the specific ways we have created value for our clients.”
+If you have a voice of the customer program, your submittal can include real metrics and comments, from existing clients, that speak to your firm’s ability to execute.
+You can quantify the ways your firm is different and specific ways you delight clients.

 Achieving growth by leveraging strengths

-Using your voice of the customer program, your firm has quantified its position of strength both internally and externally and is now ready to leverage those strengths to achieve your strategic growth objectives.
-Following are three approaches your firm can take to leverage those strengths.
+Using your VOC program, your firm has quantified its position of strength both internally and externally.
+You are now ready to leverage those strengths to achieve your strategic growth objectives.
+Following are three approaches your firm can take to leverage strengths.

 - Near-market expansion: pursuing opportunities in unfamiliar sectors.
 This approach is also known as expansion through adjacencies (aka offering existing services to either new geographic markets or verticals adjacent to your existing market).

 - Disruptive growth: responding to a newly identified need in the market with an entirely new (but related) service offering.
-This approach to growth requires additional planning and should be taken when your firm has a clear idea of how to link its existing capabilities to the new service area (aka offering new services to new markets).
+This approach to growth requires additional planning.
+It should be taken when your firm has a clear idea how to link existing capabilities to the new service area (aka offering new services to new markets).

 Each area likely seems familiar.
 Your firm may have discussed them over the years and even explored pursuing opportunities in one or more of them.
 Quantifying your position of strength using objective metrics enables your firm to take one or more of these approaches to enter into a cycle of ongoing growth.
 While your arsenal of quantifiable metrics will assist you in each approach, the discussion of the disruptive growth model is beyond the scope of this article.
 Let’s look at how you can use your quantifiable metrics to drive growth with both the in-market and near-market expansion models.

-Firms frequently overlook the growth opportunities that are right in front of them.
+Firms frequently overlook growth opportunities right in front of them.
 Sometimes they are tempted by attractive-looking opportunities in other markets or lured by the idea of diversification.
-Sometimes, they simply have not spent enough time trying to imagine how their approach in one market could be changed to unlock additional growth.
+Sometimes, they simply have not spent enough time trying to imagine how their approach in one market can change to unlock additional growth.
 The answer lies in finding headroom or potential new business in an existing market.

 The headroom for in-market leverage is the client revenue (increase in share of wallet) a firm could have beyond its current business with that client minus that which it is unlikely to get.
 Let’s look at Smith Engineering’s stormwater practice area.
-The firm has clearly identified its strengths to its existing clients most of which are in the public sector – think cities, counties, etc. Smith Engineering also has an aviation practice area.
-This discipline provides its clients (that include regional to major hub airports) with design services as part of their renovation or expansion projects.
+The firm has clearly identified its strengths to its existing clients most of which are in the public sector (eg cities, counties, etc.) Smith Engineering also has an aviation practice.
+This discipline provides clients (regional to major hub airports) with design services as part of their renovation or expansion projects.

-How can Smith Engineering leverage its feedback metrics to increase its share of wallet leveraging its stormwater practice with its airport clients?
-Clearly when the airport requires stormwater services as part of a renovation or expansion, the airport team will likely bring in the stormwater group to assist.
-But what about the scenario in which one of their clients has an identified need that the stormwater group could serve, but that is unrelated to a design project?
+How can Smith Engineering leverage its feedback metrics to increase its share of wallet leveraging its stormwater practice with airport clients?
+Clearly, when the airport requires stormwater services as part of a renovation or expansion, the airport team will likely bring in the stormwater group to assist.
+But what about the scenario in which one of their clients has an identified need that the stormwater group could serve, but it is unrelated to a design project?
 Does the firm know about it?
-Is the airport team comfortable letting a different group serve their client?
+Is the airport team comfortable letting a different group serve their

 This sounds like a slam dunk.
 The reality, however, is this is not always the case.
 Individuals from different practice areas can get siloed in their own work and may not recognize opportunities for their firm outside their own expertise.
 And, even if they do, there can be a sense of, “What if my colleague doesn’t provide them with the same level of experience, they have come to expect from me?
 I can’t afford to lose them as a client.”

 One client used this very strategy to expand into a new geographic market.
-As part of this strategy they added the results from their voice of the customer program to their website.
+As part of this strategy, they added the results from their VOC program to their website.
 This meant that when potential clients read their blog, they had quick access to what the firm’s existing clients were saying about their expertise – quantifiable metrics!